scazzumvivendi/genowrite/readme.md

 * Adding export and import of .txt files\
 Through the combinations Ctrl+E and Ctrl+I it is possible to export and import a file in .txt format.
 Note that the title is imported automagically.
+* Word and character counter
+A simple word and character counter found in the bottom of the page
+* Removed remote sync
+I'm sorry but I found the small popup hereditated by Litewrite a little bit distratcing and by the way I'm not planning to use that feature.
+It will be reinstated when I understand what and how remoteStorage works :)

 ## TODO